 The source of the displayed safety contour are the selected edges as defined.
-The areas of safe and unsafe water formed by the selected edges are used for processing of the safety contour related alarms under IMO MSC 232(82) 11.4.3, which the OEM must implement.
+The areas of safe and unsafe water formed by the selected edges are used for processing of the safety contour related alarms under IMO MSC 530(106) 11.4.3, which the OEM must implement.

 Water Level Adjustment

-[from C2]

 It must be possible to adjust depth information by water level height When water level adjustment is provided: